 - Proposed speakers (with affiliations), anticipated topics of presentations and proposed mix of invited and contributed presentations, including how diversity and inclusion will be considered.
 Please see the GC&E Diversity, Inclusion and Respect statement below.

 - Plans/methods for creating an interactive environment during the session.
 Workshops and panel discussions are encouraged.

-Please submit your symposium proposal to firstname.lastname@example.org with the subject line “2022 GC&E Symposia Proposal” by October 11, 2021.
-All symposia submissions will be reviewed by the Conference Organizing Committee and applicants will be notified of decisions in November 2021.
-If you have questions, please contact us at the email address above.
+Please use our new application portal to submit your symposium proposal by October 7, 2022.
+All symposia submissions will be reviewed by the Conference Organizing Committee and applicants will be notified of decisions in November 2022.
+If you have questions, please contact us at email@example.com.